OLED Encapsulation: introduction and market status

 LG Display reveals its automotive display strategy and its latest OLED customers

 LG Display detailed its latest automotive display strategy.
-The company is now offering three product family.
+The company is now offering three product families.
 For luxury flagship cars (over $80,000 in cost), the company is offering its P-OLED flexible panels, that offer high performance coupled with design freedom.

 For premium cars ($50,000 - $80,000) the company offers rigid OLEDs, that offer high image quality and a tandem OLED architecture for increased efficiency and lifetime.
 These displays are lower in cost compared to LG's P-OLEDs, and LG brands these as ATO (Advanced Thin OLEDs) as they adopt TFE encapsulation over a glass substrate.
 For mass market cars ($30,000 - $50,000) LGD offers LTPS LCDs.